 Who We Are & What We Do

-We aim to improve quality of life for people with ASD and help them to reach their full potential through four interrelated endeavours:
+We aim to improve quality of life for people with ASD and help them to reach their full potential through five interrelated endeavours:

 - Bringing information and support for a variety of therapeutic and educational approaches to the community of parents, professionals, and people with ASD through publications, events, and social networks.